 A complete blood cell count (including the number of platelets), and measurements of glucose levels, creatinine levels, and electrolytes are some of the tests doctors use to diagnose TIAs.
 The blood is tested to rule out hematologic problems such as anemia, leukocytosis, and polycythemia.

 Doctors should also conduct a complete physical examination, monitoring such vital signs as body temperature, blood pressure, and breathing patterns.

 Why is it so important to diagnose TIAs quickly and accurately?

 Doctors must be vigilant with TIAs since their symptoms mimic those of strokes.
 Timing is very important because early treatment produces the best results.

 Because most TIAs only last a few minutes, doctors should talk to as many people as possible that witness the attack, including family members and emergency medical services (EMS) personnel.
 It is important for doctors to learn how the symptoms of the attack began and developed because that information can help them determine whether a true TIA has occurred as opposed to a seizure, migraine or hypoglycemic incident.

-It is also important for doctors to find out about a patient's medical history because it helps doctors figure out the severity and possible cause of the attack.
-Whether or not a patient has suffered from a recent head or neck trauma, has used alcohol, drugs or oral contraceptives, has a history of migraine or a family history of stroke makes a huge difference in determining the most effective approach to care.
+It is also important for doctors to find out about a patient’s medical history because it helps doctors figure out the severity and possible cause of the attack.
+Whether or not a patient has suffered from a recent head or neck trauma, has used alcohol, drugs or oral contraceptives, has a history of a migraine or a family history of stroke makes a huge difference in determining the most effective approach to care.